isadorabrigido/isadorabrigido/README.md

 - 🌱 I’m currently learning Java
 - 📫 How to reach me: bisadora1@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have a degree in philosophy,so communication and critical thinking are my strengths!
+- ⚡ Fun fact: I have a degree in philosophy so communication and critical thinking are my strengths!
 - ⚡ A bit more bout Me: I'm studying Systems Analysis and Development at Unifor.
 I started to like programming through